metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 That being said, the Browns were able to push the ball against the Patriots, but early turnovers torpedoed any hopes of a Cleveland upset.

 Both teams have simply been sensational running the ball.
 It's quite possible Cleveland and New England are the two best teams at rushing the ball.
-It works very nicely for both teams considering neither team has quarterbacks capable of carrying the offense.
+It works out very nicely for both teams considering neither organization has a quarterback capable of carrying an offense.
+Oddly enough, neither team has much of a rushing defense either, though both teams have been slowly improving in recent weeks.
+It remains to be seen whether this trend persists for either franchise going into this contest.

 #### _Weather_